shanwhite/petal/README.md

 # Petal
 Petal is a Pet Care Assistant app which keeps track of all pet-related responsibilities, including feeding, grooming, vet appointments, and walks.<br /><br />
-Its key features include a schedule for feeding and exercises, reminders for medication, milestone tracking for vaccinations, and pet-related tips.
+Its key features include a schedule with to-do lists for each pet, detailed pet profiles, and a powerful search feature to find specific pets by name, gender, breed, or age.

 ## Installation
 ```